Red-Teaming for Inducing Societal Bias in Large Language Models: Extended Related Work

 \section{Extended Related Work}

 \paragraph{Large language models.} A large language model generally refers to an auto-regressive language model generally over 5 billion parameters in size \cite{zhao2023survey}.
 These larger models are enabled by self-supervised pre-training, commonly next word prediction, to increase scale and overall performance \cite{radford2019language, kaplan2020scaling}.
-However, the nature of self-supervised pre-training means there is less control over the information learned, large language models have historically demonstrated a propensity for toxic language \cite{brown2020language}.
+However, the nature of self-supervised pre-training means there is less control over the information learned --- large language models have historically demonstrated a propensity for toxic language \cite{brown2020language}.
 This can have surprising effects when querying large language models on topics of morality and social bias \citep{jiang2022machines}.

 \paragraph{Adversarial attacking.} Adversarial attacking is a prominent field of research for language models \cite{zhang2020adversarial}.
-Other than the methods mentioned in the main body, there are further methods for red-teaming and adversarial attacks.
-Several recent works attempt to automatically generate adversarial prompts, \cite{zou2023universal} formulate this as prompt optimization, while \cite{xu2023llm} generate candidate prompt attacks by querying a language model.
+For large language models, the most common method of attack is adversarial prompting \cite{kumar2023certifying, liu2023jailbreaking}.
+This is a broad category for an attack which inserts some adversarial tokens in the input prompt.
+These tokens can be nonsensical in general adversarial attacking \cite{zhang2020adversarial}, but the specific act of overriding safeguards with harmful human language instructions is also known as red-teaming \cite{ganguli2022red}.
+Several recent works attempt to automatically generate adversarial prompts --- \cite{zou2023universal} formulate this as prompt optimization, while \cite{xu2023llm} generate candidate prompt attacks by querying a language model.
 Others attempt to engineer human parallels to jailbreak the LLM \cite{liu2023jailbreaking}.

 \paragraph{Knowledge Graphs and Retrieval-Augmented Generation} Knowledge graphs (KGs) are a form of structured data that encodes entities and their inter-relationships in a (\texttt{startnode, edge, endnode}) format \cite{ji2021survey}.
+There are knowledge graphs with a set of pre-defined possible relationships, such as ConceptNet \cite{speer2017conceptnet}.
+There are also dynamic knowledge graphs that allow free-form relationships between entities, and have been used to synthesize structure in long documents for applications such as story comprehension \cite{andrus2022enhanced}.
 Knowledge graphs can be used to enhance language model outputs at the input level \cite{llm_kg} as well as the embedding level \cite{zhang2022greaselm}.
 For LLMs it is most common to use them in Retrieval-Augmented Generation (RAG) \cite{lewis2020retrieval}, where the knowledge graph is added to the input prompt in text form.